 - Ganjiang (干将)

 - Zhanlu (湛卢)

 - Tengkong Jian (腾空剑): The Airborne Sword.
-Described in Chinese folktales as one of the weapons of Zhuanxu, a mythical emperor of China.
-The sword supposedly descended from the skies when China was invaded by barbarians.
+Described in Chinese myths as one of the weapons of Zhuanxu, a mythical emperor of China, the sword supposedly descended from the skies when China was invaded by barbarians.
 Of note, “Tengkong” means airborne in Chinese.

 - Wuhuo Qilingshan (五火七翎扇): The Five Fires Fan of Seven Plumes.
 A mythical fire-based weapon originally owned by Qinqu Daode Zhenjun, and later given to his disciple Yang Ren.
 Capable of incinerating enemies with a single flap.
 (I)

 - Wuse Bi (五色笔): The Five-Colors Brush.
 In Chinese folktales, anything drawn by this amazing brush will materialize or spring to life.